nathan-mccraw/Calculator-api/README.md

 ## Installation

+TLDR
+In CLI @ Calculator-api/API/Client
+npm install
+In CLI @ Calculator-api/API
+dotnet run
+- Navigate browser to localhost 5001

 Upon code clone/fork/download, you will need to install the npm depencies as specified by the package.json file.
 To do so, in the command line interface navigate to Calculator-api/API/Client and run: npm install

-To start the application, you will need to run the serve, which will build and serve the Angular single page application on port 5001.
+To start the application, you will need to run the server, which will build and serve the Angular single page application on port 5001.
 Navigate to Calculator-api/API and in the command line interface run: dotnet run

 Launch browser and go to https://localhost:5001/